seatable/seatable-admin-docs/docs/config/dtable_web_settings.md

 DTABLE_APP_USERS_PER_PAGE = 100
 ```

-## Embed Bases into other webpages
+## Embed bases into other webpages

-Embed Bases into other webpages (iframe mode), the following options need to be added to support user login
+To embed bases into other webpages using an iframe, the following options must be added to support user login:

 ```
 SESSION_COOKIE_SAMESITE = 'None'